wimrijnders/V3DLib/Doc/Basics.md

 performed the addition operations and the Mul ALU performed the multiplication operations.
 On `v3d`, this is not true any more; the Mul ALU can also do addition.

 The ALUS work independently and execute in parallel.
-By carefully combining operations, the performance can be improved by using the Add and Mul ALUs simultaneously.
+By combining operations, the performance can be improved by using the Add and Mul ALUs simultaneously.